The padel 2024 season is here and it's going to be a game changer

 With a raft of new destinations and the best players in the world battling for the titles, the 2024 padel season looks set to be the best in the history of the sport.

-An epic padel season – that's what 2024 promises to bring in a year in which the elite professional tour, Premier Padel, stands out as a brand-new entity that unites the world's best padel players.
-This will surely be the most groundbreaking season in the history of padel.
+An epic padel season – that's what 2024 promises to bring in a year in which the elite professional tour, Premier Padel, stands out as a brand-new entity that unites the world's best players.
+This will surely be the most groundbreaking season in the sport's history, so don't miss it play out on Red Bull TV, where you can watch all the matches from quarter-finals to finals.

 With the integration of advanced technologies, the unification of major tours and a truly global presence, padel is set to transcend its current boundaries, promising unparalleled excitement and a superior level of competition.